JPMorgan: Navigating The Apocalypse In A Brink's Truck (NYSE:JPM)

 As you can see, bank reserves have surged to record levels, though they are off from their peak as QE slowed, but Treasury kept grabbing with both hands.
 But the point here is that the blue bar, the cumulative change in reserves, remains more than what is being thrown at them by the Fed.

-That is because via PPP and PUA, Treasury is not only hoarding cash, but throwing it around pretty generously.
+That is because via PPP and PUA, Treasury is not only hoarding cash but throwing it around pretty generously.
 The banks have held on to every dime of the Fed's money because household and corporate deposits have soared and there is a giant savings glut.

 There are other private actors besides the banks, and they are much more consequential.
 This includes corporations, but most notably households.
 Household balance sheets are undergoing the most dramatic shift ever.